08 Aug Facebook for Brands: Tips for Your Fan Page

-Community Managers around the world have a lot of challenges, a really important one being the goal the position a Facebook Fan Page.
+Community managers around the world have a lot of challenges, a really important one being the goal to position a Facebook Fan Page.
 If you think that everyone is high on Instagram, well, you’re right.
-But Facebook keeps growing an audience so you can’t be indifferent to this social network.
+But Facebook keeps growing on audience so you can’t be indifferent to this social network.

 -To be updated regarding the brand’s news in products and services

 -They have a bond with the brand because they have used it before and they like it